 There are several aspects of SAFe’s LPM that larger enterprises require that a startup can defer:

 - You don’t need the portfolio canvas and solutions by investment horizon because there is only one solution

-- You don’t need a Lean-Agile Center of Excellence (LACE) or Agile Program Management Office (APMO)
+- You don’t need a Lean-Agile Center of Excellence (LACE) or Value Management Office (VMO)